tweepy/tweepy/doc/auth_tutorial.rst

 Tweepy tries to make OAuth as painless as possible for you.
 To begin the process we need to register our client application with Twitter.
-You can do that here.
 Create a new application and once you are done you should have your consumer token and secret.
 Keep these two handy, you'll need them.